mkduer/rust-wasm-game/README.md

 # rust-wasm-game

 The basic goal of this program is to create a tic-tac-toe game allowing for manual and/or automatic play by two players.
-The long-term goal if this program is compiling the Rust code over to WASM and playable through the web browser.
+The long-term goal if this program is compiling the Rust code over to WASM and making the game playable through the web browser.

 ## Build